xcart/xcart-docs/_pages/kb_en/modules/amazon_pay/amazon_pay_customer_experience.md

 ![]({{site.baseurl}}/attachments/7504625/7602351.png)

+{% note info %}
-Note that the buyer stays on your store's site throughout the checkout process, without ever being redirected to Amazon.
+The buyer stays on your store's site throughout the checkout process, without ever being redirected to Amazon.
+{% endnote %}

 After selecting a shipping address and a payment method from their account, the buyer selects a shipping method.
 X-Cart uses the information provided by the customer to calculate the shipping cost and taxes.
 Then the buyer places the order using the **Place order** button.
 This sends a payment request to Amazon.